-The airport was built to ease the burden on Atatürk airport and is currently used by more than 29 million passengers every year.
+The airport was built to ease the burden on the now-closed Atatürk airport and is currently used by more than 29 million passengers every year.

 How to get to Istanbul from Sabiha Gökçen

-Sabiha Gökçen is not so well connected as Atatürk, and the 50 km to the city seems even further due to poor public transport connections.
+The 50 km to the city can seem even further due to poor public transport connections.

 We've ordered the various means of transport from cheapest to most expensive, or from least to most convenient, depending on how you look at it.